-Date and time data types
+Date and time data types and functionality

 YSQL supports the following data types for values that represent a date, a time of day, a date-and-time-of-day pair, or a duration.
 These data types will be referred to jointly as the date-time data types.